|Bold Jumping Spider - Phidippus audax|

 Unfortunately, most people (myself included) have a deep aversion to spiders, especially big, black, hairy spiders - of which the bold jumper certainly is a fine example.
 And there's a reason for their common name: they will often stare you down.
 At least that's the impression we get when such a scary critter turns and faces us.
 However, she just thinks you're a predator; spiders don't live long who ignore large, moving animals in their vicinity.
 If you look closely and have good eyesight, you might also see her threat display - she'll wave her pedipalps rapidly in front of the iridescent green chelicerae, creating a surprisingly effective flashing warning signal.

 Our apparent inability to view the natural behavior of spiders without anthropomorphizing into them malicious intent has lead to this spider's stigmatization in popular culture as an aggressive, bite-soon-as-look-at-you churl of the rose garden.
 Instead, the opposite is true.
-These spiders will always choose escape if they have a choice.
-You'd have to work pretty hard to be bitten by one.
+These spiders always choose escape if they have a choice.
+You'd have to work pretty hard to be bitten.

 I think most people who are convinced they have been bitten by a bold jumper (or any spider for that matter) are those who remember seeing one in the hours before they notice they've been bitten or stung by something, anything unseen.
 The big bad black hairy spider takes the rap for mosquito bites, bee stings, fly bites, and I'll wager thorn-pokes that went unnoticed at the time.
 (Hell, even lady bugs bite these days.)
 Then later, when something itches and swells, the bold-jumper-picture comes easiest to mind, and the cognitive story we weave for ourselves readily incorporates all the nasty biases we have against our 8-legged spider companions.
 It makes sense!
 I've been bitten by a spider!